4. Pictures of You

 “Oh, damn, so that explains why you agreed to have lunch with me.”

-Jimmy felt anxious suddenly.
+Jimmy suddenly felt anxious.
 “It’s been a while since we have been here too, so I guess I have to get back before they fire me and send me back to ‘Murica.”

-They walked back side by side, not hearing their hesitant footsteps on the asphalt while a nervous energy crackled between them as if words were left unspoken or maybe too many were spoken.
-She looked at him while waiting at the stoplight and felt like a question was lingering in his eyes, unspoken but heavy.
-They reached a crossroad with their paths diverging.
-The air felt cooler, carrying the scent of the city and distant rain.
+They walked back side by side, not hearing their hesitant footsteps on the asphalt while a nervous energy made them feel as if words were left unspoken.
+She looked at him while waiting at the stoplight and felt like a question was lingering in his eyes.
+They reached a crossroads.
 He stopped.
+The air felt cooler with that very specific scent of the city that she loved so much.

 “Hey, thanks for showing me the cafe around the corner.
-Great chatting with you.”
+It may just be my favorite place, but I have not seen too many yet.”

-She waved and started walking towards the university and with every step she took, she felt like she wanted to go in the different direction and ask him why he cut their little date short once he heard she was divorced.
+She could have said, “I could show you more” or anything else, but, instead, she waved and started walking towards the university.
+With every step she took, she felt like she wanted to go in a different direction and ask him why he cut their little visit short once he heard she was divorced.
 She knew she was going to overthink this until the next time she saw him and she wished she had his phone number.

 On the other side of the road, as he was walking, Jimmy felt quite energized.
 He chose to walk right into the building and focus on work for a few hours.
-Then, also by his own choice, he told his coworkers that he was still jetlagged and wanted to go home.
-The jetlagged part wasn’t a lie, but he was not so sure he wanted to go home.
-She wished he had Clara’s phone number, but only because she was the person he connected with the most in the short time.
-Although, as if his thoughts were yelled out loudly, the wind started blowing and as he stepped in the building’s hallway and pressed the button to take the elevator up, he heard a little whisper.
+Then, he told his coworkers that he was still jet-lagged and wanted to go home.
+The jetlag part wasn’t a lie, but he was not so sure he wanted to go home.
+He wished he had Clara’s phone number, but only because she was the person he connected with the most in this short time.
+As if his thoughts had been yelled out loudly, the wind started blowing, and, as he stepped in the building’s hallway and pressed the button to take the elevator up, he heard a little whisper.

 “Hey, up here!”

-Jimmy felt a draft and looked behind him to see if somebody came in.
+Jimmy felt a draft and looked behind him to see if somebody had come in.

 “Hey, you don’t play any instruments, do you?